connexta/eve/client/components/README.md

 ### GraphConfig

 Describes the configuration of the Microsoft Graph API calls.
 Namely, the scope of permissions the user is granting by logging in, which authority is authenticating the user, and the ID of the Azure Application with which we are authenticating.
+The file contains userAgentApplication and account information such as ID or name to be used in various other components such as EventComponent.js, Login.js

 ### GraphService